Vasant Sabnis

-Vasant Sabnis (Devanagari: वसंत सबनीस) (1923 - 2002) was a Marathi writer from Maharashtra, India.
+Vasant Sabnis (6 December 1923 – 15 October 2002) was an Indian Marathi writer from Maharashtra, India.He wrote Marathi plays and screen scripts and dialogues for Marathi movies.

+Early life

 Sabnis was born on 6 December 1923.
 He received his high school education in Pandharpur and college education in Pune.
 After graduation, he joined Maharashtra state government's information and public relations department.

+Selected filmography

 Humor was the forte of Sabnis's writings.

 He wrote plays, including Vichcha Majhi Puri Kara (विच्छा माझी पुरी करा), and screen scripts and dialogues for movies and dramas including the following: